arttuka/reagent-material-ui/example/README.md

 #### Leiningen + NPM deps

-Uncomment the dependency exclusions in `project.clj` for `arttuka/reagent-material-ui`, then
+Uncomment the dependency exclusion in `project.clj` for `arttuka/reagent-material-ui` and comment out the CLJSJS dependencies, then

     npm install
     lein run:npm